microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

   :alt: On the left, rectangles showing a 5 by 5 grid for a local dataset.
 On the right, two circles representing Dask workers, one with a 3 by 5 grid and one with a 2 by 5 grid.
   :target: ./_static/images/dask-initial-setup.svg

-While setting up for training, ``lightgbm`` will concatenate all of the partitions on a work into a single dataset.
+While setting up for training, ``lightgbm`` will concatenate all of the partitions on a worker into a single dataset.
 Distributed training then proceeds with one LightGBM worker process per Dask worker.

 .. image:: ./_static/images/dask-concat.svg
   :align: center